 Global Health Council Summit 2020

 Pandemics, Politics, and Privilege: The Good, Bad, & Ugly U.S. Legacy in Global Health

-On November 19-20, Global Health Council will host a virtual summit with a focus on Pandemics, Politics, and Privilege: The Good, Bad, & Ugly U.S. Legacy in Global Health.
-We want to walk away from this time together with a deeper commitment to shifting the power dynamics and structural barriers not only to respective goals but also our ideal method of reaching those, such as shared plans and resources or local leadership and decision-making.
+On November 19-20, Global Health Council hosted a virtual summit with a focus on Pandemics, Politics, and Privilege: The Good, Bad, & Ugly U.S. Legacy in Global Health.
+We wanted to walk away from this time together with a deeper commitment to shifting the power dynamics and structural barriers not only to respective goals but also our ideal method of reaching those, such as shared plans and resources or local leadership and decision-making.

 Taking Action: Racial Justice in Global Health

 The panel hosted by Martha Rebour, Executive Director of the Shot@Life Campaign, covered the intersections of the Sustainable Development Goals (SDGs) and why racial justice matters when advocating for global health.
 The discussion featured experts from UNA-USA, Better World Campaign, and our President and Executive Director, Loyce Pace.

 UNA-NCA held its Annual Membership Meeting which focused on the state of the organization, featured a panel discussion on racial injustice at the local and global levels, welcomed newly elected Board Members, and thanked outgoing leaders.
 Our President and Executive Director, Loyce Pace, moderated a discussion about the state of human rights, locally and globally focusing on racial injustice.

 Re-imagining Technical Assistance for MNCH & Strengthening National Health Systems